-The annual Medicaid Cost Report includes a certification of the provider's actual, incurred allocable and allowable Medicaid costs/expenditures.
+The annual Medicaid Cost Report includes a certification of funds statement to be completed, certifying the provider's actual, incurred allocable and allowable costs/expenditures.
 All filed annual Cost Reports are subject to audit by DCHFP or its designee.

 To determine the Medicaid-allowable direct and indirect costs of providing covered services to Medicaid-eligible clients, the following steps are performed: